The digital currency Bitcoin topped $1,000 today for the first time on the Mt. Gox exchange in a 10 percent surge.

 During this cybergold rush, what used to be a penny stock has shot up 7,733 percent from January 1 when it was valued $13.50.

-Think of Bitcoin as a virtual credit card account that is anonymous and holds virtual moneyof one unit of currency.
-No one knows who owns this virtual form of payment because the identity is marked by a private key.
+Think of Bitcoin as a virtual credit card account that is anonymous and holds virtual money.
+No one knows who owns this virtual form of payment.

 This currency is not regulated or governed by any central bank.
 On Nov.
 18, US officials at hearings on Capitol Hill said they were generally not opposed to Bitcoin payments, touching off an upward surge in the currency.